mibuthu/wp-event-list/src/readme.txt

 = 0.6.5 (2014-04-26) =
 * added shortcode attribute "initial_event_id"
-* added an option to only show umpcoming events in the feed
+* added an option to only show upcoming events in the feed
 * fixed a problem in truncate function

 = 0.6.4 (2014-02-10) =